 Here are some common and less-worrisome reasons your dog might be vomiting:

-- Upset stomach from eating something he shouldn’t have eaten
+Upset stomach from eating something they shouldn’t have eaten

 However, vomiting can also be caused by more serious underlying health issues:

 IBS (inflammatory bowel syndrome)

 Just like humans, dogs can get sick for no reason, vomit and then go about their day, so if your dog’s vomiting is an isolated incident and they aren't showing other symptoms, it shouldn’t be cause for concern.
 However, there are instances when your dog vomiting should be taken seriously, such as:

 If they’re repeatedly retching and not bringing anything up

 If vomiting is accompanied by symptoms like fever or lethargy